LoganFeiler/Marvel-Rivals-Robots/README.md

 # Marvel-Rivals-Robots
-Lego Spike Legacy Python code for Lego Robots to participate in a competition similar to Marvel Rivals.
+Lego Spike Legacy Python code for Lego Robots to participate in a robotics competition based on Marvel Rivals.

 These files were developed for use by the Pacific STEM Robotics Club. https://www.pacificstemrobotics.org/